quqka/delira/README.md

-# delira

-This is a hosted ping't modeled on the github story
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).